babel/babel/packages/babel-preset-stage-3/README.md

 > Babel preset for stage 3 plugins.

-You can read more about the stages @ http://www.2ality.com/2015/11/tc39-process.html but in general stage 3 is:
+The gist of Stage 3 is:

 > **Stage 3**: candidate
 >